 The command is initiated by driving the CS# pin low and shifting the command code "90H" followed by a 24-bit address (A23-A0) of 000000H.
-After which, the Manufacturer ID and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in Figure 26.
+After which, the Manufacturer ID and the Device ID are shifted out on the falling edge of SCLK with most significant bit (MSB) first as shown in Figure 28.
 If the 24-bit address is initially set to 000001H, the Device ID will be read first.

-Figure 26.
+Figure 25.
 Read Manufacture ID/ Device ID Sequence Diagram

-7.22.
+7.23.
 Read Identification (RDID) (9FH)

-The Read Identification (RDID) command allows the 8-bit manufacturer identification to be read, followed by two Bytes of device identification.
-The device identification indicates the memory type in the first Byte, and the memory capacity of the device in the second Byte.
+The Read Identification (RDID) command allows the 8-bit manufacturer identification to be read, followed by two bytes of device identification.
+The device identification indicates the memory type in the first byte, and the memory capacity of the device in the second byte.
 The Read Identification (RDID) command while an Erase or Program cycle is in progress is not decoded, and has no effect on the cycle that is in progress.
 The Read Identification (RDID) command should not be issued while the device is in Deep Power-Down Mode.

-The device is first selected by driving CS# low.
+The device is first selected by driving CS# to low.
 Then, the 8-bit command code for the command is shifted in.
-This is followed by the 24-bit device identification, stored in the memory, Each bit is shifted out on the falling edge of Serial Clock.
-The command sequence is shown in Figure 27.
-The Read Identification (RDID) command is terminated by driving CS# high at any time during data output.
-When CS# is driven high, the device is in the Standby Mode.
+This is followed by the 24-bit device identification, stored in the memory, being shifted out on Serial Data Output, each bit being shifted out during the falling edge of Serial Clock.
+The command sequence is shown in Figure 31.
+The Read Identification (RDID) command is terminated by driving CS# to high at any time during data output.
+When CS# is driven high, the device is put in the Standby Mode.
 Once in the Standby Mode, the device waits to be selected, so that it can receive, decode and execute commands.

-Figure 27.
+Figure 26.
 Read Identification ID Sequence Diagram

-7.23.
+7.24.
 High Performance Mode (HPM) (A3H)

-The High Performance Mode (HPM) command must be executed prior to Dual or Quad I/O commands when operating at high frequencies (see f_R and f{C1} in AC Electrical Characteristics).
+The High Performance Mode (HPM) command must be executed prior to Dual or Quad I/O commands when operating at high frequencies (see f{C2} and f{C3} in AC Electrical Characteristics).
 This command allows pre-charging of internal charge pumps so the voltages required for accessing the flash memory array are readily available.
-The command sequence: CS# goes low \rightarrow Sending A3H command \rightarrow Sending 3-dummy Byte \rightarrow CS# goes high.
-See Figure28.
-After the HPM command is executed, HFP bit of status register will be set to 1, the device will maintain a slightly higher standby current (Icc8) than standard SPI operation.
+The command sequence: CS# goes Iow \rightarrow Sending A3H command \rightarrow Sending 3-dummy byte \rightarrow CS# goes high.
+See Figure32.
+After the HPM command is executed, the device will maintain a slightly higher standby current (Icc8) than standard SPI operation.
 The Release from Power-Down or HPM command (ABH) can be used to return to standard SPI standby current (Icc1).
 In addition, Power-Down command (B9H) will also release the device from HPM mode back to standard SPI standby state.

-Figure 28.
+Figure 27.
 High Performance Mode Sequence Diagram

-7.24.
+7.25.
 Continuous Read Mode Reset (CRMR) (FFH)